AdobeDocs/experience-manager-cloud-service.de-DE/help/sites-cloud/authoring/fundamentals/editing-content.md

 >
 >Locking a page can be performed when impersonating a user.
 However a page locked in this way can only then be unlocked by the user who was impersonated, or by a user with admin rights (a member of AEM Administrator IMS profile).
 >
->Pages can not be unlocked by impersonating the user who locked the page.
+>Pages cannot be unlocked by impersonating the user who locked the page.
 -->

 <!--